KonradHoeffner/tempoguide/index.md

 If you see green-producing lands, they may be on Food Chain (rare), adapt accordingly with more countermagic.

-Similar to Boros Energy in that they are a go-wide aggro strategy but their individual creatures are weaker but have better synergy, such as Lackey into Muxus.
+Similar to Boros Energy in that they are a go-wide aggro strategy but their creatures are weaker individually and have better synergy, such as Lackey into Muxus.
 Bring in in removal, Barrowgoyf and Blue Blasts, board wipes if you have them.
 Board out Nihil Spellbomb and Daze, shave Wasteland.
 If possible I would play around Blood Moon but not if it puts you too far behind as they don't always have it in the sideboard and may not bring it in.

-### Cradle Control (1% Metagame)
+### Cradle Control (1% Meta game)

 ### Example Decklist
 Austrian Challenge @ Gamestore (Linz, Austria) 1st place by Simon Ritter 2025-06-21